Associate Dean of Graduate Studies and Research - Faculty of Business

 Dr. Catherine Hayward trained in Medical Laboratory Technology at Dawson College and received her B.Sc. and M.D. from the University of Western Ontario in 1980 and 1984.
 She trained in Internal Medicine and Hematology at the University of Toronto and in Transfusion Medicine at McMaster University.
 In 1995, she received her Ph.D. in Medical Sciences from McMaster University, and the Governor General of Canada Gold Medal for her doctoral thesis.
 She is the recipient of the Gold Medal in Medicine from the Royal College of Physicians and Surgeons of Canada, a Premier’s Research Excellence Award, a Canada Research Chair in Molecular Haemostasis, a Heart and Stroke Career Investigator Award, among others.
 Dr. Hayward joined McMaster University Faculty in 1995 and is a Professor of Pathology and Molecular Medicine, and Medicine.
 She is a Hematologist at Hamilton Health Sciences and St. Joseph’s Healthcare.
 She runs a clinic focused on bleeding problems and serves as Head of Coagulation for the Hamilton Regional Laboratory Medicine Program.

 Dr. Hayward has long standing interests in education and research in Health Sciences.
 She served on the Graduate Policy and Curriculum Committee (Health Sciences) and she was Program Director for the McMaster University Adult Hematology Program.
 She established the Clinician Investigator Training Program at McMaster University as the first Program Director.
 She served as Chair of the Clinician Investigator Program Advisory Committee for the Royal College of Physician and Surgeons of Canada, leading initiatives to assess and improve clinician investigator training in Canada.
-She has served as Scientific Officer, Vice Chair and Member of numerous peer review panels for granting agencies.
-She is the Immediate Past President of the North American Specialized Coagulation Laboratory Association, Co-Chair of the Platelet Physiology Committee for the International Society on Thrombosis and Hemostasis and Executive Secretary and President Elect of the International Society of Laboratory Hematology.
+She has served as Chair, Vice Chair, Scientific Officer, and Member of numerous peer review panels for granting agencies.
+She served as President of the North American Specialized Coagulation Laboratory Association, Co-Chair of the Platelet Physiology Committee for the International Society on Thrombosis and Hemostasis and is President of the International Society of Laboratory Hematology and President Elect of THSNA (Thrombosis & Hemostasis Societies of North America).
 She also serves on Editorial and Advisory boards for journals in her field.

 Dr. Hayward’s research interests span bench to bedside investigations on bleeding disorders and the molecular mechanisms of hemostasis.
-Dr. Hayward has held continuous, peer reviewed grant funding and external career awards since her recruitment to Faculty, including operating grant support from the Canadian Institutes of Health Research and the Heart and Stroke Foundation of Ontario.
-Her research team includes graduate students in Medical Sciences and postdoctoral fellows.
+Dr. Hayward has held continuous, peer reviewed grant funding and external career awards since her recruitment to Faculty, including operating grant support from the Canadian Institutes of Health Research.
+Her research team includes graduate students in Medical Sciences.

-Dr. Hayward has been appointed Associate Dean of Graduate Studies for the Faculty of Health Sciences for a five-year term.
+Dr. Hayward was appointed Associate Dean of Graduate Studies for the Faculty of Health Sciences for a second, five-year term.
 As Associate Dean, she has primary responsibility for furthering McMaster goals for graduate education and research in health sciences, and provides the leadership and coordination of all activities related to these goals.
 She is also a member of Graduate Council and its Executive.

 Associate Dean of Graduate Studies and Research - Faculty of Humanities

-Associate Dean of Graduate Studies and Research - Faculty of Science
+Acting Associate Dean of Graduate Studies - Faculty of Science

 Associate Dean of Graduate Studies and Research - Faculty of Social Sciences